 How do I submit the recommendation and partner organization letters?

-For UC Berkeley applicants only: confidential letters of recommendation should be submitted directly by the recommenders to email@example.com.
-We will let you know when your letters have been received.
-If you do not receive confirmation, please contact recommenders to make sure letters are sent by the deadline.
-Partner organization emails should be uploaded with your online application.
+Confidential letters of recommendation should be submitted directly by the recommenders to firstname.lastname@example.org.
+You may want to check with your recommenders to make sure letters are sent by the deadline.
+Partner organization emails should be uploaded via the online application form.

 Of the two recommendation letters, at least one of these should be from a faculty member familiar with your academic record at your UC institution.
 The other can be from another academic or someone familiar with your professional or volunteer work.